SquareHole/disapyr-site/cline_docs/currentTask.md

 ## Current Objectives
 - ✅ Implement Netlify function for secret retrieval from Neon Postgres database
+- ✅ Implement Netlify function for secret creation and storage
+- ✅ Integrate frontend with backend API
 - Set up environment variables for database connection
-- Test the function locally and in production
+- Test the functions locally and in production
-- Integrate frontend with backend API

 ## Context
 - Working with Next.js application in `/site` directory